Latin America

 ARA

-2 min
+3 min

 Hours later in Cali, capital of the department of Valle del Cauca and the third most populous city in Colombia, a truck loaded with explosives was detonated near the Marco Fidel Suárez Military Aviation School, where members of the Colombian Air Force are trained.
-This second attack has left six dead and 65 injured, all of them civilians who were passing by.
+This second attack left six dead and another 71 injured, all of them civilians passing by.
+The explosion caused massive destruction on a busy avenue lined with businesses in Cali, where the airbase targeted by the attack is located.

 Government Measures

-Petro, widely criticized for the rise in violence in the country, has traveled to Cali with the military and police leadership and is preparing a decree to declare a "state of internal unrest."
+Petro has traveled to Cali with the military and police leadership and is preparing a decree to declare a "state of internal unrest."
 This is an exceptional measure to address serious disturbances of public order that jeopardize state security and citizen coexistence.

 "This attack constitutes a direct attack on human life and dignity and a clear violation of international humanitarian law, which absolutely prohibits attacks against civilians," said Ombudsman Iris Marín.
 Regarding the attack on the police helicopter, Marín noted that Amalfi is among the municipalities in Antioquia that have been a source of concern for years due to the presence of various armed groups linked to drug trafficking and smuggling.
-These groups include the National Liberation Army (ELN) guerrilla group, dissident factions of the FARC, and the Gulf Clan.
+These groups include the ELN guerrilla group, dissident factions of the FARC, and the Gulf Clan.

 Reactions